 METHODS: From household surveys, we estimated monthly healthcare visit rates by provider.
-From healthcare visit exit surveys, we estimated prevalence, Defined Daily Doses (DDD), and Access/Watch/Reserve distribution of antibiotic use by provider.
+From healthcare visit exit surveys, we estimated prevalence, defined daily doses, and access/watch/reserve distribution of antibiotic use by provider.
 Combining both, we estimated community-wide antibiotic use rates.

-CONCLUSIONS: Private healthcare providers, ubiquitous in peri-urban settings, contributed most to community-wide antibiotic use and more frequently dispensed Watch antibiotics and shortened antibiotic courses.
-Efforts to optimize antibiotic use should include private providers at community-level.
+DISCUSSION: Private healthcare providers, ubiquitous in peri-urban settings, contributed most to community-wide antibiotic use and more frequently dispensed Watch antibiotics and shortened antibiotic courses.
+Efforts to optimize antibiotic use should include private providers at community level.